cloudvoice/cloudvoiceframework/README.rst

 Documentation
 ~~~~~~~~~~~~~~

-See `Plivo Documentation <http://docs.plivo.org>`_ for more information.
+See `CloudVoice Documentation <http://www.cloudvoice.in>`_ for more information.

 License
 ~~~~~~~~

-Copyright (c) 2011 Plivo Inc <hello@plivo.com>
+CloudVoice Inc <hello@cloudvoice.com>

-Plivo Framework is distributed under the terms of the Mozilla Public License Version 1.1, see `LICENSE`.
+CloudVoice Framework is distributed under the terms of the Mozilla Public License Version 1.1, see `LICENSE`.